KuvA Research Days 2025

 Venue: White Studio

-Two recently published special journal issues clearly relate to the issues of the research pavilion presentation Idiorryhmtic Imaginaries, namely VIS (Nordic Journal for Artistic Research), issue 13, Brieftopia (“an exploration of an imagined realm—a fleeting yet delightful sight into an imaginative future, a momentary glimpse into a potential future that is both accessible and tangible, a brief utopia, a Brieftopia) and the special issue of RUUKU (Studies in Artistic Research) Re-Imagining (“research in the context of artistic and creative practice could have a special relation to time; simultaneously attaching itself to a prior moment in time and, from there, propelling imagination to unforeseen futures.”)
-The editors of both magazines, Bezhad Khosravi Noori (VIS) and Harri Laakso (RUUKU), will present both issues, after which moderator Mick Wilson (Valand Academy Gothenburg) will continue the discussion with them.
+Two recently published special journal issues clearly relate to the issues of the research pavilion presentation Idiorryhmtic Imaginaries, namely VIS (Nordic Journal for Artistic Research), issue 13, Brieftopia (“an exploration of an imagined realm—a fleeting yet delightful sight into an imaginative future, a momentary glimpse into a potential future that is both accessible and tangible, a brief utopia, a Brieftopia) and the special issue of RUUKKU (Studies in Artistic Research) Re-Imagining (“research in the context of artistic and creative practice could have a special relation to time; simultaneously attaching itself to a prior moment in time and, from there, propelling imagination to unforeseen futures.”)
+The editors of both magazines, Bezhad Khosravi Noori (VIS) and Harri Laakso (RUUKKU), will present both issues, after which moderator Mick Wilson (Valand Academy Gothenburg) will continue the discussion with them.

 Read more about Brieftopia